zicat/tributary/doc/user_guide_config_detail.md

 server.metrics.ip.pattern=.*
 ```

-Tributary service provider metrics http restful api base on SpringBoot, get more details abort server.* by SpringBoot Document.
+Tributary service provider metrics http restful api based on SpringBoot, get more details abort server.* by SpringBoot
+Document.

-The param server.metrics.ip.pattern is a pattern, filter hosts(the server may has multi network adapter cards) and get the expected matched host as metrics dimension
+The param server.metrics.ip.pattern is a pattern, filter hosts(the server may has multi network adapter cards) and get
-value.
-Tributary provide the http restful api to exposure metrics like sink_lag, sink_counter, most metrics need the
+the expected matched host as metrics dimension value.
+Tributary provide the http restful api to exposure metrics like
-dimension of host.
+sink_lag, sink_counter, most metrics need the dimension of host.

-Got the metrics of the tributary service like below, attend to the port if server.port changed.
+Got the metrics of the tributary service as follows, attend to the port if server.port changed.

 ![image](picture/metrics_url.png)